 Siena Location and Weather

 Siena is about 200km north of Rome and 60km south of Florence near the center of the Tuscany region.
+The famous Chianti Wine Region runs between Siena and Florence.
+For typical temperatures and rainfall to help you decide when to go, see Siena Weather and Historic Climate.

 Where to Stay in Siena